OGMui/Odin-Sign-up-Form/README.md

 - Incorporates an SVG graphic created in Inkscape to enhance visual appeal.
 - Implements flexbox for flexible and responsive layout design.
 - Provides error messages when passwords do not match to improve user experience.
-- Uses the `:focus` pseudo-class for styling input fields when they are in focus.
+- Uses the `:focus` and `valid` pseudo-classes for styling input fields.

 ## Usage